Soshangane: King Zwide II

 Nxumalo Zwide was born around 1750s.
 He was the son of chief Langa of the Ndwandwe clan.
 His mother was Ntombazi.
 Zwide‘s generals of war were Soshangana, Mzilikazi Khumalo, Nxaba Msene, and Zwangendaba of the Jele tribe.
 The greatest task of building the Ndwandwe confederacy fell on Zwide who came to the throne in 1790.
 He proceeded to build on foundations laid by his grandfather and father by making use of old customs and practices.
 He reached the peak of his rule at the same time as Dingiswayo of the neighbouring and rival Mthethwa Confederacy.
-Zwide made use of magical and religious influence, for example he made use of a number of magicians and medicine men to build up and spread news of his power thought the neighbouring communities.
+Zwide made use of magical and religious influence, for example he made use of a number of magicians and medicine men to build up and spread news of his power throughout the neighbouring communities.
 He also made use of his diplomatic marriages to cement relationships with other states in the region.
 His sister married Dingiswayo the Mthethwa ruler, while his daughter Thandiwe married Sobhuza, the Swazi king and Mashobana the Khumalo ruler.
 However, Zwide was astute enough not to allow such dynastic alliances to stand in the way of his expansionist policy.
 Despite the fact that Sobhuza was his in-law, Zwide attacked his capital because Sobhuza laid claim to the fertile arable land of the Ndwandwe in the Pongola valley.
 The Ndwandwe army emerged victorious and expelled Sobhuza from Pongola, driving him and his followers in a northerly direction where Sobhuza later laid the foundation of the Swazi nation.
 By 1818, Zwide made the Ndwandwe tribe along the Mfolozi River very strong.
 In the same year, 1818, war broke out between the Ndwandwe tribe and the Mthethwa tribe.
 In that war Zwide ambushed Dingiswayo and killed him, after which he defeated the Mthethwa tribe.